shirano2/TriviaGame/README.md

 This is a quiz game.
 Just hit the right answer within 12 seconds.

-If you think you know well about Marvel Comics, try~!!!
+If you think you know Marvel Comics well, try~!!!

 ## Site
 https://shirano2.github.io/TriviaGame/